 Haha thanks!
 It’s not often I get asked relationship advice from strangers, so I’m not sure if anything I’m saying is even remotely useful.

-Anonymous asked: Well I'm a girl and he is in some of my classes in college
+Anonymous said: Well I'm a girl and he is in some of my classes in college

 Oh okay cool.
 I definitely recommend smiling at him as the best way to get noticed.
 Try to make eye contact, or maybe “accidentally” let him catch you staring at him… That always makes a guy ask questions.
 “Was she staring at me?”
 “Is she smiling at me?”
 That sort of stuff.